CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=SS, answer=[4]

-Which statement correctly describes the code on lines 4, 5, 6, and 7 of `student.php`?
+Which statement best describes the code on lines 4, 5, 6, and 7 of `student.php`?

 - It adds the associative array named `$data` to the database.